Taken from The Stroud News & Journal

 His son, Andrew has led the heartfelt tributes, he said: “He was a giant man and Stroud was his heart.
 Nobody was more proud of Stroud than him.”

 The business was founded in Gloucester Street by his great-grandfather in 1893.
 Peter was the third generation to run Bateman’s Sports shop and he still came in to work at the Kendrick Street store, where he worked alongside his son Andrew, daughter Emma Rosewell, shop manager Kev Smith and staff.

-Peter grew up in Rodborough, he attended Wycliffe College in Stonehouse before his National Service in the RAF in Louth, Lincolnshire.
+Peter grew up in Rodborough, he attended Wycliffe in Stonehouse before his National Service in the RAF in Louth, Lincolnshire.

 Peter took over the business in 1961 after his father, Bill had died suddenly at just 53.

 His love of Stroud saw him serve on the Stroud Town Council.
 He was instrumental in helping drive the development of the bypass, and as president of Stroud Chamber of Trade he cut the ribbon on the Dr Newton’s Way bypass when it opened in 1986.

 Peter was a talented sporting all-rounder.
 He played rugby for Stroud and the RAF and as a talented batsman for Slad Exiles CC alongside ex-Derby County and Wales professional footballer Rod Thomas.
 He also played for the Gloucestershire Gypsies.

 Married to Sally for 53 years, they had children Andrew, Emma and Suzie, six grandchildren and a great-grandson.

 Peter Withey from Stroud office suppliers James and Owen Ltd, fondly remembered Peter as the father figure of retailing in Stroud.